Spinoco/connector/README.md

 | SP_TASK_SYNC_AZURE_DSN         | my_bucket     | Azure DSN Connection string, containing the credentials to the BLOB storage |
 | SP_TASK_SYNC_AZURE_CLIENT_NAME | my_client     | Name of teh Azure Blob Storage client                                       |

+### Supported data types

+Tool allows to configure which data to support while synchronizing.
+Following data types are supported:

+- CallMetadata - Metadata of the calls.
+Data are downloaded as file with `meta.json` suffix.
+- Recordings - Call recordings.
+There may be 0 or more recordings per task.
+Data are downloaded as file with `.ogg` suffix.
+- Transcriptions - Transcriptions of the calls.
+Each recording may or may not have a transcription.
+Data are downloaded as file with `trans.json` suffix.
+- ChatMetadata - Metadata of the chat messages.
+Data are downloaded as file with `meta.json` suffix.
+- ChatHistory - Chat history.
+Individual chat messages received or sent in each chat conversation.
+Data are downloaded as file with `history.json` suffix.
+- SMSMetadata - Metadata of the SMS messages.
+Data are downloaded as file with `meta.json` suffix.
+- EmailMetadata - Metadata of the emails.
+Data are downloaded as file with `meta.json` suffix.
+- CommonMetadata - Metadata of the tasks.
+Data are downloaded as file with `meta.json` suffix.
+- WorkflowMetadata - Metadata of the workflows.
+Data are downloaded as file with `meta.json` suffix.

 ### File Name Template